 As you work to plan and understand your future, how do you make sense of what is currently happening and what a better tomorrow looks like?

-An often used strategic planning process is SWOT (strengths, weaknesses, opportunities, threats).
+SWOT (strengths, weaknesses, opportunities, threats) is an often-used strategic planning process.
 SWOT is used alone, with a team or multiple teams, to determine the current environment and gather various perspectives.

 The problem with SWOT is that it can lead people to feel that all issues are overwhelming.
 Some problems are not linear or easy to understand the root cause or have multiple causes.
-Plus, leadership can become defensive if many of the weaknesses and threats are aware of and may have caused or can do very little about them.
+Plus, leadership can become defensive if many weaknesses and threats are aware of and may have caused or can do little about them.

 Several years ago, with a client who hired me to support their strategic priorities and understand the complexity of their work, we created NOISE analysis.

 NOISE analysis is a solution-focused way to look at your project, company, or leadership and gather multiple perspectives.
 From these perspectives, understand what is working well to amplify and what is not working to dampen.

 NOISE stands for: